-6. Ability to drop or cover the machine feed dogs
+6. Ability to Drop or Cover the Feed Dogs

-The little “teeth” that are underneath the presser foot control the fabric moving through the quit when stitching normally.
-However, when free-motion quilting, you will be the one in charge of pushing the quilt through the machine.
-So as not to fight the machine, you will want to have the ability to lower the feed dogs out of the way.
-If that’s not possible, the next best thing to do is to cover them with a silicon mat such as a Supreme Slider.
+The little “teeth” underneath the presser foot are known as the feed dogs, and they control the fabric moving through the machine when stitching normally.
+But when free-motion quilting, you’re in charge of pushing the quilt through the machine.
+So rather than fight with your feed dogs, you want to be able to drop them out of the way so you can do your thing.